Virbos/vircolors/README.md

 ## General Preview
 ![image](preview.png)

-Previews are made with HTML table, with the head cell having `colspan=6` and the bottom ones being just filled with six unbreakable spaces coz I make bad life decisions.<br>
+Previews are made with HTML table, with the head cell having `colspan=6` and the bottom ones being just filled with six unbreakable spaces coz i make bad decisions.<br>

 Feel free to contribute.
-I'm (kinda) bad at designing :)))
+I don't know why I am not that good in designing :))